 - Allows for 100% electrolysis

-- Available only for 3-Nitrotyrosine analysis
+Only for 3-Nitrotyrosine analysis

 Using a separation column and mobile phase on an HPLC is how you separate target compounds (analytes).
 After separation, the compounds present within the mobile phase enter the electrochemical detector (ECD).
-These are either oxidized or reduced.
+These are oxidized or reduced.
 Upon oxidation, free electrons are being released to the counter electrode.
-In the case of compound reduction, electrons are provided from the counter electrode to the analyte.
+With the compound reduction, electrons are provided from the counter electrode to the analyte.
 The ECD detects this electrical current which linearly correlates to the analyte concentration loaded into the HPLC.
 Read on to learn how to use this principle for practical applications.

 Advantage of Electrochemical Detection

 Electrochemical detection (ECD) is very sensitive and capable of detecting in the femtomole/L (10-15 M) range.
 Depending on the analyte and sample matrix.
 Choosing the appropriate applied voltage for the oxidation/reduction potential and material of the working electrode, a more chemical-specific detecting condition can be obtained.
-For example, thiols are most specifically detected by a gold working electrode.
+For example, thiols are detected by a gold working electrode.
 Where hydrogen peroxide is relatively specific to the platinum electrode.
 A high sensitivity concomitant detector with good specificity is the tandem mass spectrometer (LC/MS/MS).
 But the cost is prohibitive.
 HPLC-ECD has the perfect balance of price and performance.
 For routine measurements of biological or environmental samples.
 Such as catecholamines, acetylcholine, glutamate, glycine, GABA, and others.

 Amperometric and Coulometric Detection

 Two types of electrochemical detectors use electrolysis; amperometry and coulometry.
 Eicom carries both types of electrolysis cells.
-Coulometry utilizes a procedure that electrolyzes compounds 100% using a porous electrode structure and a larger surface area when an adequate voltage is applied.
+Coulometry uses a procedure that electrolyzes compounds 100% using a porous electrode structure and a larger surface area when an adequate voltage is applied.
 Amperometry uses a smooth electrode surface and only partially electrolyzes the compounds.
 This method has less noise and is more sensitive when compared to coulometry.
 Please read on to learn how recent technology applies these two different methodologies to maximize results.